Katavi, Tanzania

 Will, Matthew and our guide, Adam Kennedy, on the Katisunga floodplain.

-We set ourselves a gruelling schedule: off looking for wildlife before dawn, backing up photos at lunch, out again in the afternoon and then processing photos late into the night.
+We set ourselves a grueling schedule: off looking for wildlife before dawn, backing up photos at lunch, out again in the afternoon and then processing photos late into the night.
 Our constant companions throughout the day were the tsetse flies – large, almost invincible flies with a ferocious bite.
 They had a knack of launching coordinated attacks right at the crucial moment of taking a photograph and it wasn’t long before we were covered with angry red bites!

 Hippos on the Katuma river.Cape Buffalo